 So Great Salvation

-Why is it such a terrible thing to reject the Gospel?
-In this sermon on Hebrews 2:1-4, Dr. Martyn Lloyd-Jones expounds on man's need of salvation and what happens if he rejects it.
+Why is it such a terrible thing to reject the gospel?
+In this sermon, “So Great Salvation,” from Hebrews 2:1–4 titled Dr. Martyn Lloyd-Jones expounds on humanity’s need of salvation and what happens if one rejects it.
 Salvation is such a weighty matter because of its source: God.
-If we say no to salvation, then we say no to the God who has offered salvation to all who believe.
+If anyone says no to salvation, then they say no to the God who has offered salvation to all who believe.
 This is why it is such a dangerous thing to spurn God’s gracious gift that He has put forward in Jesus Christ.
 But those who do accept salvation are given the greatest possible blessing: eternal life and peace with God.
-The Gospel is God’s ultimate gift of grace that alone can free man from sin and judgement.
-This sermon calls each and every one of us to examine ourselves and ask the question, have I accepted God’s gift of salvation?
-Am I trusting in Jesus as my only hope?
-This is not an inconsequential question, but it is the most important question any of us can ask, for with the great gift of salvation comes with the great penalty for rejecting it.
+The gospel is God’s ultimate gift of grace that alone can free people from sin and judgement.
+This sermon calls each and every one to examine themselves and ask the question: “have I accepted God’s gift of salvation?
+Am I trusting in Jesus as my only hope?”
+This is not an inconsequential question, but it is the most important question anyone can ask, for with the great gift of salvation comes the great penalty for rejecting it.

 Additional Scripture Translations

 1For this reason we must pay much closer attention to what we have heard, so that we do not drift away from it.
 2For if the word spoken through angels proved unalterable, and every violation and act of disobedience received a just punishment, 3how will we escape if we neglect so great a salvation?
 After it was at first spoken through the Lord, it was confirmed to us by those who heard, 4God also testifying with them, both by signs and wonders, and by various miracles and by gifts of the Holy Spirit according to His own will.

 Hebrews 2:1-4, King James Version (KJV)